INSTITUTE OF CHARTERED ACCOUNTANTS OF BARBADOS

 As set out in the Regulations of the Institute of Chartered Accountants of Barbados, applicants admitted to membership should:

-(a) meet the Continuing Professional Development targets in the Institute’s current Guidelines for Continuous Professional Education throughout the period or periods of Approved Practical Experience and subsequently;
+(a) meet the Continuing Professional Development targets in the Institute’s current Guidelines for Continuous Professional Development throughout the period or periods of Approved Practical Experience and subsequently;

-(b) keep records of the Continuing Professional Education achievement during the period or periods and subsequently produce those records for inspection, if required, by the Committee;
+(b) keep records of the Continuing Professional Development achievements during the period or periods and subsequently produce those records for inspection, if required, by the Committee;

 (c) confirm in writing to the Membership Committee each year during the period or periods of Approved Practical Experience and when seeking confirmation of eligibility to practice, that they have read, understood and complied with the Institute’s Guidelines for Continuing Professional Development.